Ryan Johnson (footballer, born 1996): AFC Wimbledon

 Ryan Johnson marking Cole Stockton in 2025.

 Johnson signed a two-year contract with fellow League Two club AFC Wimbledon on 26 June 2023, with the head of football operations Craig Cope describing him as "a real physical presence at the back".
 He scored his first goal for Wimbledon with a header in a 3–0 win at Sutton United on 19 August.
 He said he had a "dream start" to the 2023–24 season as he formed a central defensive partnership alongside Stockport County loanee Joe Lewis.
 He missed two months towards the end of the campaign with an ankle injury, making 38 appearances during his debut season at Wimbledon.

 Johnson was appointed vice-captain ahead of the 2024–25 season.
 He did not play during September due to injury, though returned to captain the team in the absence of club captain Jake Reeves.
 He was nominated for the PFA League Two Fans' Player of the Month award in February 2025, having played every minute as Wimbledon conceded just one goal in six matches.
 He played in the 2025 EFL League Two play-off final, helping Wimbledon to secure promotion with a 1–0 victory over Walsall.
 Having made 49 appearances during the season, Johnson signed a new two-year contract in June 2025, with manager Johnnie Jackson describing him as "a leader within the group and an integral part of our defensive unit".

+Johnson made his 100th appearance for the club in November 2025.
+He made 45 appearances and scored four goals during the 2025–26 season.